opencadc/docker-base/cadc-postgresql-dev/README.md

 These schemas are available in all databases.
-The first two (caom2 and inventory) are for specific content; it would be feasible to have a single "content" user and schema and run separate servers instead... or to have a config file read on startup with a liost of schema(s) to create...
+The first two (caom2 and inventory) are for specific content; it would be feasible to have a single "content" user and schema and run separate servers instead... or to have a config file read on startup with a list of schema(s) to create...
 TBD.

 ## building it